m4rcingsxr/SimpleShop/README.md

    work among multiple teams.
 Designing the API as a priority allows other teams to build their solutions based on that API when using the application as a backing service.

-    - Use Swagger tools to design and document APIs.
+    - Use OpenAPI to design and document APIs.

 3. Dependency Management
    : Explicitly declare and manage service dependencies.